BCH709 Introduction to Bioinformatics: 2_Linux Environment and Command Line

 unzip SOMEFILE.zip

-tar (tape archive) utility saves many files together into a single archive file, and restores individual files from the archive.
-It also includes automatic archive compression/decompression options and special features for incremental and full backups.
+The tar (tape archive) utility is used to bundle multiple files into a single archive file and to extract individual files from that archive.
+It offers options for automatic compression and decompression, along with special features for incremental and full backups.

-gzip (gnu zip) compression utility designed as a replacement for compress, with much better compression >and no patented algorithms.
-The standard compression system for all GNU software. gzip SOMEFILE compress SOMEFILE (also removes uncompressed file) gunzip SOMEFILE.gz uncompress SOMEFILE.gz (also removes compressed file)
+The gzip (GNU zip) compression utility is designed as a replacement for the compress program, offering much better compression without using patented algorithms.
+It is the standard compression system for all GNU software.

-gzip the file MGI.gff3.gz and examine the size. gunzip it back so that you can use this file for thelater exercises.
+Compress the file MGI.gff3.gz and examine the size.
+Then, uncompress it so that you can use this file for later exercises.

 $ gunzip MGI.gff3.gz